Welcome to 2016! If you’re still trying to find your passion, don’t worry. You’ve come to the right place.

 Just.
 Keep.
 Moving.

-“Finding your passion is much like running a marathon.
+“Finding passion is much like running a marathon.
 To find it, you must keep moving.
 Left foot, right foot—relentless forward motion.
 Do something every day.
 Anything.
 Make a daily goal.
 Write it on your mirror.
 Have someone holding you accountable.
 Your passion will direct you from there….
 Don’t worry if you haven’t found your passion.
 It will find you.
 Just pick a direction and start moving.
 The only thing passion can’t steer is a post.
 So you must keep moving.” —Kyle Alfriend, real estate agent at The Alfriend Group

 Talk to People You Don’t Know.